korobetski/blender-vagrant-story/README.md

 In Blender 2.91 go to Edit / Preferences...

-in Addons window clic install and choose <a href="https://github.com/korobetski/blender-vagrant-story/raw/master/vs_blender.py">vs_blender.py</a> file downloaded from this repository
+in Addons window clic install and choose the last release archive file downloaded from this repository : <a href="https://github.com/korobetski/blender-vagrant-story/releases">releases page</a>

 # Discord :